 When I begin designing, I follow a similar process for each of the logos:

-- Minimalistic Approach: This means, editing both ideas and the design.
+- Minimalistic Approach: This means editing both ideas and the design.
 Removing all the excessive and unnecessary elements, as they only add clutter and confusion.
 The minimalistic approach ensures a simple logo that people can identify instantly at a glance.

 - Unique Thinking & Finding Inspiration: Designing a logo for a trucking company with a truck or an Eagle sports team logo with an eagle head isn’t memorable.
 It takes a different type of thinking in order to create a unique logo.
 It is important to find inspiration that can help you find a unique approach to the design.
 I spent a lot of my downtime looking around the internet or just driving around constantly looking for inspiration for any projects I may have in the future.
 The best example of this is the secondary logo I designed for the Oyen Eagles (found here).
-By using the idea of the eagle feather to create the ‘O’ it gave a different approach to the standard sports logo design.
+Using the idea of the eagle feather to create the ‘O’, it gave a different approach to the standard sports logo design.

 - Start in Black & White and Ensuring Scalability: Although colour choices are important (we will discuss that later), I first find out if a logo looks like a memorable design in black and white.
-If the logo doesn’t impress me, I make alteration it until I’m satisfied.
+If the logo doesn’t impress me, I make alterations to it until I’m satisfied.
 In addition, it is important to scale the design both up and down.
-Eventually, every logo is used across all different forms of media, including billboards, packaging design, business cards, and newspapers so it’s important to guarantee the logo will hold its integrity across them all.
+Eventually, every logo is used across all different forms of media, including billboards, packaging design, business cards, and newspapers, so it’s important to guarantee the logo will hold its integrity across them all.

-- Applying Colour, Supporting Text and Finishes: Once the client is happy with the black and white design the process of adding colour(s), supporting text and finishing touches to produce the finished product.
-When talking about colours – your branding and desired message are the most important factors.
+- Applying Colour, Supporting Text and Finishes: Once the client is happy with the black and white design, the process of adding colour(s), supporting text and finishing touches to produce the finished product.
+When talking about colours, your branding and desired message are the most important factors.
 A great article by 99designs.ca (https://99designs.ca/blog/tips/logo-color-meanings/) explains the meanings of each colour and how they apply in the logo design process.
 With that and the research of the client’s business and customers in tow, I gradually added colour to the design and supporting type.